SpeciesFileGroup/taxonworks_doc/docs/guide/Manual/customization.md

 Somewhat related to the previous.
 The answer is "Not yet".
 For now you'll need to rely on filtering or downloading data and using something like Open Refine to determine if any values don't match your expected terms.

-**Can I change my CVT without breaking data?**

----

-Mostly yes.
-Changing and saving the form values in the edit form of a CVT does not affect existing object annotations, but it may affect import/export behavior in some cases.
-See [The role of URIs in CVTs](#the-role-of-uris-in-cvts) for details.

 **URIs seem to appear a lot in this discussion.
 Do I really need them?**